- This event has passed.

 In 1966, CBS’ Mike Wallace interviewed Dr. Martin Luther King, Jr. about the rising militancy and violence in the movement.
 On this occasion, and others, King expressed his belief that “a riot is the language of the unheard.”
 Just a few days before he was fatally shot, he appeared at the Washington National Cathedral in preparation for the launch of the Poor People’s Campaign and told the audience “We are not coming to tear up Washington.”
 On April 7, 1968, three days after King’s assassination, a reporter described the city as having “fires raging unattended, sidewalks heaped with soggy mashed loot; smoke covering all”.

-A moderated conversation with Drs.
-Marya McQuirter and G. Derek Musgrove.
-McQuirter is the curator of #dc1968 and G. Derek Musgrove is an associate professor of history at the University of Maryland Baltimore County and co-author of “Chocolate City: A History of Race and Democracy in the National’s Capital.”
+A conversation with Drs.
+Marya McQuirter and G. Derek Musgrove, moderated by Dr. Bernard Demczuk, Ben’s Chili Bowl Official Historian.
+McQuirter is the curator of the dc1968 project and author of “African American Heritage Trail, Washington, DC.”
+G. Derek Musgrove is an associate professor of history at the University of Maryland Baltimore County and co-author of “Chocolate City: A History of Race and Democracy in the Nation’s Capital.”